qhta/MyLib/Qhta.SF.WPF.Tools/docs/Readme.md

 }
 ```

-If SfDataGrid.ItemsSource implements a ILoadable interface and it is not loaded then we get the current Value
+If SfDataGrid.ItemsSource implements the ILoadable interface and is not loaded, we get the current value of dataGrid.View.Records.Count.
-of dataGrid.View.Records.Count.
-We assign its value to RowsCount but not each value, and only a value divided by UpdateDivider.
+We assign its value to RowsCount, but not each value, only the value divided by UpdateDivider.
-This dependency property is initially set to 1000, and improves update efficiency.
+This dependency property is initially set to 1000 and improves update performance.

 ```csharp
   private NotifyCollectionChangedEventHandler?
 ViewOnCollectionChanged(SfDataGrid dataGrid)